BruhMan5thFlo/pyp-students-guide/unit-1-introduction/lesson-4-required-tools/README.md

 We've tried to minimize the requirements for our course as much as possible.
 That's why you can take our course in _virtually_ any device.
 Of course that the recommended setup will include a decent laptop/desktop pc, but there are no requirements about a certain Operating System to use.

+**All this tools should be FREE** (Don't pay for anything unless you're willing to do so, it's not required for class)

 ## Class videoconference

 We use [Zoom](https://zoom.us/) for our classes and coding sessions.
 Zoom can be used in a wide variety of clients.
 Just download and install your preferred one from here: [http://zoom.us/download#client_4meeting](http://zoom.us/download#client_4meeting).
 It's a good idea to also install a mobile app.
 If you are ever running late to class, you can use it on the go.